mlolson/blender-orchestrator/README.md

 }
 ```

-For Claude Code CLI, add the same to `.claude/settings.json`.
+For Calide Code CLI, add the same to `.claude/settings.json`.

 ### Usage